jasonleonhard/practice/README.md

 ___

-<p color="red"> Warning: To change any gem you own, after it has been uploaded to rubygems, you must version it</p>
+<font color="red"> Warning: To change any gem you own, after it has been ufontloaded to rubygems, you must version it</font>

 #### geminate.gemspec